 Hi there!
 I’m Nabarun Pal (he/him) a passionate software enthusiast with a keen interest in tinkering with both software and hobbyist hardware.

 I’m honored to be an elected member of the Kubernetes Steering Committee and serve as the Chair of the Kubernetes Special Interest Group Contributor Experience.
-Over the past four years, I have actively participated in the Kubernetes community, wearing multiple hats to contribute to the project’s stability and sustainability.
+Over the past years, I have actively participated in the Kubernetes community, wearing multiple hats to contribute to the project’s stability and sustainability.
 As a Kubernetes Release Manager, I have been involved in releases since Kubernetes 1.17, and I led the Kubernetes 1.22 Release Team.
 I’ve been fortunate to receive recognition for my contributions, with my work even being featured in national newspapers in India.